 Potential treatment options for your diagnosis include:

-- Partial nephrectomy: a surgical procedure where the portion of the kidney that contains the tumor is removed.
+A surgical procedure where the portion of the kidney that contains the tumor is removed.
 This surgical method is used based on the size of the tumor and/or if both of the patient’s kidneys are affected or the patient only has one kidney.

-- Radical nephrectomy: a surgical procedure where the entire kidney, the tissue surrounding it, the adrenal gland, and affected lymph nodes are removed.
+A surgical procedure where the entire kidney, the tissue surrounding it, the adrenal gland, and affected lymph nodes are removed.

-- Simple nephrectomy: a surgical procedure where the entire kidney is removed.
+A surgical procedure where the entire kidney is removed.

-- Radiation therapy: often used with chemotherapy, radiation therapy is the use of high-powered radiation beams to kill cancer cells.
+Often used with chemotherapy, radiation therapy is the use of high-powered radiation beams to kill cancer cells.
 To learn more Radiation Oncology and the types of radiation therapies offered at West Cancer Center, click here.